usnistgov/FederalProfile-8259A/_8259-Control/event.md

 ## Policies and procedures for malicious code detection and eradication.

-Policies and procedures provide the details necessary to implement management and operational controls for how to address the receipt of false positives during IoT device and associated systems malicious code detection and eradication.
+Policies and procedures provide the details necessary to implement management and operational controls for malicious code detection and eradication.
 Controls that may be necessary:

 **Manufacturer:**

-If the IoT device manufacturer provides anti-malware for the associated IoT devices, or if the IoT device has built-in anti-malware capabilities, the manufacturer should:
+- If the IoT device manufacturer provides anti-malware for the associated IoT devices, or if the IoT device has built-in anti-malware capabilities, the manufacturer should:

   - Document how the IoT device user should address false positives, and report the false positives to the manufacturer.
   - Document the possible availability and functioning impacts on the associated IoT device, and the system within which it is implemented.

 **Agency:**